Find a Part Now

 1991–2000

 The American Calty design team took a different approach to designing the car, using plaster molding shapes to design the body, and working three-dimensionally instead of the traditional 2-D sketch approach.
 As described by design chiefs Denis Campbell and Erwin Lui, the result was a car that was based on "emotion and feeling" rather than linear aesthetics.
 The resulting design possessed almost no straight edges, and produced a drag coefficient of Cd=0.31.
 The production design concept by Lui was approved at the beginning of 1989, resulting in Lui being sent back to Japan for 4 months to assist in completion of the production design.
 According to automotive journalist Bill Russ, the SC design was considered influential among automotive designs of the time.
+One of the distinctive features was the articulating door hinges.
+When the doors opened, the hinges moved out and forward, allowing entry and exit in confined spaces.

 Production of the Soarer started in April 1991 at the Motomachi plant in Toyota, Aichi, with the Lexus SC produced alongside the Soarer at a second Higashi Fuji plant at Susono, Shizuoka.
 Motomachi-sourced cars lasted until April 1997.
 The Lexus SC platform was used to develop Toyota's next generation Supra, both vehicles were manufactured in the same plant.
+From 1990-1996 the previously installed TEMS active suspension system was replaced with Toyota Active Control Suspension as an optional upgrade.

 The SC 400 débuted on 1 June 1991 in the United States as a 1992 model.
 The SC 400's 4.0 L V8 1UZ-FE, the same engine as used in the LS 400, was reported to have cost over US$400,000,000 in research and development.
 The engine sits behind the front axles, which makes it a front mid engine rear wheel drive vehicle.
 The SC 400 was honored as the Motor Trend Import Car of the Year for 1992.
 It also made Car and Driver magazine's Ten Best list from 1992 through 1996.